lesgourg/class_public/external/external_Pk/README.md

  `k in 1/Mpc` `P_s(k)` `P_gwi(k)` `s x gwi` (`P_t(k)` if tensor)

-where `s x gwi` stands for the cross correlation coefficient between the scalar adiabatic and GWB spectrum (between 0 and 1).
+where `s x gwi` stands for the cross-correlation coefficient between the scalar adiabatic and GWB spectrum (between 0 and 1).

 Be aware to not confuse this with the notation when only scalars and tensors but no GWB is requested.